$SU(2)_L$ triplet scalar as the origin of the 95 GeV excess?: Phenomenology

 \subsection{$W$ mass}

 The latest ATLAS update of $m_W = 80.360(16)$~\cite{ATLAS:2023fsi} (superseding the 2017 result~\cite{ATLAS:2017rzl}) as well as the LHCb result $m_W = 80.354(32)$~\cite{LHCb:2021bjt} are significantly smaller compared to $m_W = 80.4335(94)\,$GeV obtained by CDF~II.
-The latter, when combined with the D0 result~\cite{CDF:2022hxs}, leads to a new Tevatron average of $m_W = 80.427(89)\,$GeV.
-These, together with LEP~\cite{ALEPH:2013dgf}, lead to a naive global average of $m_W = 80.406(7)\,$GeV.
+When combined with D0~\cite{CDF:2022hxs} and LEP~\cite{ALEPH:2013dgf}, this lead to a naive global average of $m_W = 80.406(7)\,$GeV.
 Because there is considerable tension between these measurements ($\chi^2/{\rm dof} = 4.3$), we inflate the error on $m_W$ to 0.015$\,$GeV to get a conservative average of~\cite{Crivellin:2023gtf}\footnote{This {\it naive} average agrees well with the one obtained in a sophisticated fit performed by {\tt HEPfit}~\cite{deBlas:2022hdk} prior to the ATLAS update.}

-Comparing this with the SM prediction of $m_W^{\rm SM} = 80.3499(56)\,$GeV~\cite{deBlas:2022hdk,Sirlin:1983ys,Djouadi:1987gn,Avdeev:1994db,Chetyrkin:1995js,Chetyrkin:1995ix,Awramik:2003rn,Degrassi:2014sxa,ParticleDataGroup:2022pth}, with $m_t = 172.5(0.7)\,$GeV \cite{ParticleDataGroup:2022pth}, the discrepancy of $56\,$MeV amounts to $3.7\sigma$.
+Comparing this with the SM prediction of $m_W^{\rm SM} = 80.3499(56)\,$GeV~\cite{deBlas:2022hdk,Sirlin:1983ys,Djouadi:1987gn,Avdeev:1994db,Chetyrkin:1995js,Chetyrkin:1995ix,Awramik:2003rn,Degrassi:2014sxa,ParticleDataGroup:2022pth}, with $m_t = 172.5(0.7)\,$GeV~\cite{ParticleDataGroup:2022pth}, the discrepancy of $56\,$MeV amounts to $3.7\sigma$.
 If we disregarded the CDF~II result, we find an average of

 which corresponds to a discrepancy of 22$\,$MeV ($2.2\sigma$).

 In the $\Delta$SM, we have

 Therefore, $v_\Delta$ of a few GeV can easily alter the $m_W$ prediction in the desired direction.
 As such, $m_W^{\rm comb}$ requires $v_\Delta = 4.60 ^{+0.58}_{-0.66}\,$GeV, while $m_W^{\rm comb~(w/o~CDF~II)}$ requires $v_\Delta = 2.89 ^{+0.59}_{-0.75}\,$GeV.